Teapack1/Audio-Dataset-Recorder/README.md

 - `--metadata`: include in command to produce metadata after recording.
 - `--normalize`: Scales the entire audio signal such that the loudest peak in the audio reaches the maximum possible amplitude, which is 1.0.
 - `--trim_pad`: Trim silence parts and pad it back with zeros to ensure consistent length.
+- `--playback`: Flag to indicate instant playback or specify local file for playback.

 <br>
 <br>